dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 ```

 This custom component can accommodate style props as well.
-This pretty much wraps up a very basic implementation of a wrapper around a React Native `WebView` to use the Chart.js `canvas`-based library.
+This provides very basic implementation of a wrapper around a React Native `WebView` to use the Chart.js canvas-based library.
-**We now have a convenient component that we can simply pass the config to and plot the data.**
+**The result is a convenient component that can simply receive the chart config as a prop and plot the contained data.**

 # Real-time Plotting

-The above implementation is quite basic, but gives a simple `ChartJs` component that can be passed the standard configuration object, and the data plotted within the wrapped `WebView`.
-However if the chart data needs to be frequently updated, the only way to do that is via this config object, causing re-render each time the plot needs to be updated.
+However if the chart data needs to be frequently updated, the only way to do that is via this `config` prop, causing re-render each time the plot needs to be updated.
-This is not a performant approach to approach updating the plot at 60 FPS.
+This is not a performant approach to update the plot at 60 FPS.

 ## Updating Chart data with Ref

 Exposing a ref to the parent component can be used to draw to the `canvas` element without requiring a re-render of the child each time.
-See the React Docs on [useRef](https://reactjs.org/docs/hooks-reference.html#useref) to learn more.
 Because the component wrapping the `WebView` is a function component, reading the React Docs [Refs and Function Components](https://reactjs.org/docs/refs-and-the-dom.html#refs-and-function-components) gives some relevant information:

 > If you want to allow people to take a ref to your function component, you can use `forwardRef` (possibly in conjunction with `useImperativeHandle`), or you can convert the component to a class.

-See the React Docs on [Forwarding Refs](https://reactjs.org/docs/forwarding-refs.html) and [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) for more information.
+See the React Docs on [useRef](https://reactjs.org/docs/hooks-reference.html#useref), [Forwarding Refs](https://reactjs.org/docs/forwarding-refs.html) and [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) for more information.
-This results in the updated `ChartJs` component below, where `setData` is exposed to allow the plotted data to be set as desired from the parent component without re-rendering the child.
+The use of `useImperativeHandle` allows `setData` to be called by the parent component that renders `ChartJs` to update the plotted data without re-rendering `ChartJs`.

 ```jsx
 // ChartJs.js